This shows an overview of the provision available for children with SEN at Aboyne Lodge School – Aboyne-Local-Offer-2018

 - The SENCo will also check that your child is making good progress within any individual work and in any group in which they take part.

-- The parents of any child involved in a Common Assessment Framework (CAF) will be offered additional termly meetings under the CAF system.
+- The parents of any child involved in a Families First Assessment (FFA) will be offered additional termly meetings under the FFA system.

 - Yearly reports of progress and attainment are shared with and monitored by the Governors.